wezeku/encfs4win/README.md

 ## Status

 I will try to keep this updated with the [EncFS project](https://github.com/vgough/encfs) as changes come in upstream.

-EncFS4win has been tested with the original release of Dokan (v0.7.x) as well as the latest Dokan (v1.x.x).
+EncFS4win has been successfully tested with the original release of Dokan (v0.7.x) as well as the latest Dokan (v1.x.x).
-If building with v0.7.x or earlier, be sure to add the preprocessor definition "USE_LEGACY_DOKAN" for legacy support.

 ## Credits